christopherhuntley/is135-docs/Setup.md

     ![Open in Atom](images/setup/OpenInAtom.png)

-    If that doesn't work then just open up Atom yourself and then manually open the *learning-web-design* repository folder  (`File`→`Open...`, etc.).
+    >If that doesn't work then just open up Atom yourself and then manually open the *learning-web-design* repository folder  (`File`→`Open...`, etc.).

 2. Open the `Readme.md` file.
-You will see some plain text with # and * interspersed for formatting.
+You will see some plain text with `#` and `*` characters sprinkled in for formatting.
 This is Markdown, a formatting language used for writing documentation in plain text.
 That's what the `.md` means in the filename.
 GitHub automatically converts Markdown text to HTML for displaying in your web browser.

     ![MarkDown file](images/setup/MarkDown.png)

-3. From the menus select `Packages`→`Markdown Preview`→`Toggle Preview` to see what the file looks like on GitHub.
+3. From the menus select `Packages`→`Markdown Preview`→`Toggle Preview` to see what the file would look like on GitHub.
 If you edit the file, then the preview updates automatically.

     ![MarkDown preview](images/setup/MarkdownPreview.png)